jhu-seclab-cobra/framework/README.md

 ![Repo Size](https://img.shields.io/github/repo-size/jhu-seclab-cobra/framework)
 [![license](https://img.shields.io/github/license/jhu-seclab-cobra/framework)](./LICENSE)

 A core abstraction layer of the COBRA architecture that provides a template implementation of the Interpreter pattern.
 This framework serves as a foundational design pattern template that can be extended and specialized for various use cases, with AST processing being one of its primary applications.
-The framework offers a flexible and extensible architecture for implementing the Interpreter pattern, with built-in support for concurrent processing and a robust licensing system.

----

 ## Features

-- Core abstraction layer for the COBRA architecture
+- **Core Abstraction Layer**
   - Template implementation of the Interpreter pattern
-- Flexible and extensible design pattern framework
+  - Extensible handler and dispatcher interfaces
   - Type-safe task and result handling
+  - Comprehensive licensing mechanism

+- **Task Processing Framework**
   - Thread-safe and concurrent processing
-- Comprehensive licensing system
+  - Dynamic task distribution system
-- Extensible handler and dispatcher interfaces
+  - Flexible handler registration
+  - Built-in error handling

+- **Development Support**
   - Built-in test utilities and annotations

----

-## Module Overview

-- **framework** The core abstraction layer that provides a template implementation of the Interpreter pattern.
-It defines the fundamental interfaces (`IWorker` for handlers, `IDispatcher` for task distribution, `ITask` for tasks), abstract implementations (`AbcWorkshop` for handler management), and the core architecture for implementing the Interpreter pattern.
-While AST processing is a primary use case, the framework is designed to be adaptable to various interpretation scenarios.

-**Design Notes:**
-- The framework provides a template implementation of the Interpreter pattern that can be specialized for different use cases
-- The dispatcher (`IDispatcher`) implements the core routing logic of the Interpreter pattern
-- Handlers (`IWorker`) provide the template for implementing interpretation logic
-- The workshop (`AbcWorkshop`) offers a template for managing the registration and lifecycle of handlers
-- The licensing system provides a template for controlling handler authorization
-- All core abstractions are designed to be extended and specialized for specific use cases
-- The framework serves as a foundation for implementing various interpretation scenarios, with AST processing being one example

----
+  - Comprehensive documentation
+  - Example implementations
+  - Integration guides

 ## Requirements

-- Java 8 or higher
+- JavaUser: Java 8 or higher

----
+- KotlinUser: Kotlin 1.8 or higher

 ## Installation

-### 1. Add JitPack repository
+### 1. Add JitPack Repository

 In your `build.gradle.kts`:
 ```kotlin